-Hemangiosarcoma (HSA) is an aggressive cancer in dogs and carries a poor prognosis.
-There are limited therapeutic options for the treatment of HSA, with none currently providing a significant opportunity for long-term survival.
-Ethos Discovery’s previous work in HSA has taught us that HSA is not a single cancer, but is rather at least four different subtypes of cancer, each characterized by a different genomic mutation.
-Previous studies evaluating drugs for the treatment of HSA have shown variable results and the discovery of these different subtypes could explain this phenomenon.
+The Ethos-PUSH study seeks to deliver a highly advanced program investigating the use of novel drugs for the treatment of hemangiosarcoma (HSA) with the goal of curing this aggressive cancer.
+Ethos Discovery’s previous work in HSA has taught us that HSA is not a single cancer but is rather at least four different subtypes of cancer, each characterized by a different genomic mutation.
+Previous studies evaluating drugs for the treatment of HSA have shown variable results, and the discovery of these different subtypes could explain this phenomenon.

 - Dogs weighing more than 5kg and less than 45kg

 - We have learned that many splenic tumors are benign (40-50%) and can be cured with surgery alone.

 - Enrolling participants in this trial offers owners and their pets more hope.

 - Future dogs and humans will benefit from the results of this research.

 Eligible patients will have various blood, tissue, and fecal samples collected at the time of splenectomy surgery.
 Patients found to have HSA following surgery will be eligible to continue on to the second phase of the trial and will receive cutting-edge therapies at no cost to the pet owner.

 - Procedures typically begin 1 week after the splenectomy surgery.

 - This study consists of around 10 study visits over 1 year.

 Pet Owner Resources